stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 Once the development board was loaded and running a simple hello world program as per the tutorial I could continue try to run Linux.

-## Compiling a Kernel
+## Building the Linux Kernel

 To build and load the Linux kernel requires the kernel source, a kernel config and a [devicetree](https://www.devicetree.org/)
 (DTS) file for our De0 Nano multicore board.
 At the time of this writing we didn't have one available in the upstream kernel source tree, so we need to create one.
+This means we need to patch and configure the Linux kernel for De0 Nano support.

+### Patching the Kernel

 We can start with the existing OpenRISC multicore kernel config then make some adjustments.
 To get started we can configure the kernel with `simple_smp_defconfig`